-- Are my animals, farm identifiers, financial investments and interests viewed as ‘Personal Data’?
+- Are the details of my ‘economic’ investments and interests defined as ‘Personal Data’?

-- 3rd Party service providers/data processors in a GDPR future in the pedigree industry? (the GDPR ‘Personal Data’ supply chain)
+- How to bring 3rd Party service providers/data processors and joint data controllers into GDPR compliance? (the GDPR ‘Personal Data’ supply chain)

 - What about the Electoral Roll? and Oireachtas members obligations under the GDPR?

-- Achieving GDPR compliance in the Internet of Everything?
+- Achieving GDPR compliance in the globalised world of the Internet of Everything?

 - What does GDPR mean for WordPress Developers?

-- How is define, measure, certify and validate ‘Data Protection Officer’ expertise and knowledge?
+- How is the ‘Data Protection Officers’ knowledge and expertise defined, measured and validated?

 - How is “high risk” defined and measured?

-- No lead supervisory in the Uk when Uk Brexit’s
+- Will there really be no lead GDPR supervisory in the Uk when Uk finally Brexit’s?

 - How is “High volume” defined and measured?

-- How is “Appropriate technical or organisational measures are to be taken in order to comply” defined and measured?
+- How is the “Appropriate technical or organisational measures are to be taken in order to comply” being defined and measured?

 - How is “Occasional” defined and measured?